Codewithnavy/Codewithnavy/README.md

 ### THIS SIDE NAVNEET MISHRA
 MAJORS IN COMPUTER SCIENCE
 BTECH UNDERGRADUATE STUDENT
-CURENTLY DOING DEVELOPMENT AND CP.
+CURENTLY DOING AR/XR AND GAME DEVELOPMENTR!

 <!--
 **Codewithnavy/Codewithnavy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.